 How to Use the Sprite Sheet in HTML

-Once that hidden <svg> block is in your HTML document, the magic happens.
+Once that hidden <svg> block is embedded in your HTML document (usually right after the opening <body> tag), the magic happens.

 Instead of writing out the complex path data every time you want to show a home icon, you simply reference the id using the <use> tag.